PDF2014/Topic-of-Love-rus/README.md

 **..is a WorldBox mod that allows units to have intimacy and fall in love for more than just their ability to reproduce!
 If you want a Sims-like experience with your units, this may be the mod!**

 ## 📩 Installation
+The mod is not **finished** or **complete** yet.
+As such, any bugs you encounter are because of an unfinished product.
+Do not USE this unless you are willing to beta test and have a very buggy experience.

 If downloading through GitHub or GameBanana, download the latest release and extract the contents into a folder in "worldbox/Mods"

 If downloading through Steam, subscribe to the mod and you're good to go!